 US Immigration and Customs Enforcement shut down hotline that connected detained migrants to an advocacy group

-Trial Impact Project works with FFI to ensure that the Hotline remains accessible, free, and confidential, and that people held in immigration detention have information about how to access the Hotline.
+At a time when detention conditions are worse than ever, Trial Impact Project works with FFI to ensure that the Hotline remains accessible, free, and confidential, and that people held in immigration detention have information about how to access the Hotline.
+This allows people outside detention facilities to learn about the conditions within and take action.